-The following table summarizes the main steps in connection with a transfer of real estate:
+The following table summarizes the main steps in

+connection with a transfer of real estate:

-r : Pre-agreement and due diligence Organizes electronic data via a virtual data room.
-Makes available in the virtual data room information about any easement, mortgage, lien, charge or pending claim on the property and any other property and any other property and soft the preliminary agreement (compromis de vente), which often sale's and purchase deed.
+Transaction Steps Seller Buyer Comments Pre-agreement and due diligence Organizes electronic data via a virtual data room.
+Makes available in the virtual data room information about any easement, mortgage, lien, charge or pending claim on the property and any other property information.
+Prepares of the preliminary agreement (compromis de vente), which often precedes the sale's and purchase deed.
 Conducts legal due diligence and usually mandates technical experts to assess the building, its defects and compliance with operational permits, zoning, environmental matters (technical due diligence).
-Negotiates terms Pre-contractual negotiations.
+Negotiates terms.
+Pre-contractual negotiations.
 Buyer's notary usually performs necessary checks to ensure a proper sale such as mortgage search, ownership search and may offer impartial advice and overall assistance to the buyer.
 Further parties may be involved in larger real estate transactions.
-Signing to Closing Provides for contractual warranties mainly related to compliance with environmental legislation, operating permits, indemnifications or to the existence of any leases or pre- emption rights applicable to the property.
+Signing to Closing Provides for contractual warranties mainly related to compliance with environmental legislation, operating permits, indemnifications or to the existence of any leases or preemption rights applicable to the property.
 Obtains waiver of pre-emption right, if applicable; Execution of preliminary agreement.
 Execution of preliminary agreement Payment in principle of a deposit amount around 10% of the purchase price to the seller's notary.
 Arrange for bank funding in case the acquisition of property is backed by a loan agreement.
 Seller's notary takes necessary steps regarding conditions precedent.
 The deposit is a form of guarantee granted in favour of the seller.
 If the buyer does not sign the sale deed, then such deposit is kept by the seller.
 Deposit amount is usually credited to notary's escrow account.
 Closing Provides release documentation for existing financing and mortgages with financing banks.
 Provides energy performance certificate.
-Execution of the deed. - Execution of the deed. - Payment of: a.
-Purchase price; b.
-Notary fees; c.
-Transfer tax; and d.
-Transcription fees. - Payment of purchase price according to the sale's deed. - The transfer tax amount must be collected by the notary within ten (10) days from the signing of the notarial deed if the notary resides in the municipality where the registration office is located.
+Execution of the deed.
+Execution of the deed.
+Payment of: Purchase price; Notary fees; Transfer tax; and Transcription fees.
+Payment of purchase price according to the sale's deed.
+The transfer tax amount must be collected by the notary within ten (10) days from the signing of the notary resides in the municipality where the registration office is located.
 Once collected, the notary will transfer the received amounts to the Luxembourg VAT Authority as a next step.
-Post-Closing - Physical hand-over of the property to buyer. - Notary is responsible for registering the notary deed with the Luxembourg Registration Duties, Estates and VAT Authority and recording it with the Mortgage Registry. - Notary is paying registration fees (transfer tax) and transcription fees.
+Post-Closing Physical hand-over of the property to buyer.
+Notary is responsible for registering the notary deed with the Luxembourg Registration Duties, Estates and VAT Authority and recording it with the Mortgage Registry.
+Notary is paying registration fees (transfer tax) and transcription fees.